readyready15728/misc/awakemud-notes.md

   * Log on to `door` from the Shoe-Fly Matrix host.
   * Get the message, log off read it, and junk it.
   * Return to the Lone Star detective and complete.
+* 'Wared Adept Troll with polearm might be what I want for a rescue character.
+(Or do I really want a Mage?)
+* Initially an Adept will only want to spend about 1 Essence then spend more later on.
+* "At least when it comes to a troll with a polearm, it's a very low cost of entry because they can handle a lot already.
+Best bet would probably be to invest in some early bioware (Toner and Aug, Trauma Damper, Cerebral Booster, maybe Enhanced Articulation).
+Maxed attributes, a decent polearm, and as much armor as you can comfortably wear will deal with most problems that don't involve APDS or stunbolts."
+* Victoria Crime Mall hidden Matrix host is `backdoor`.
+From there, there is a trap door in `access` and a host `cabinets`.
+* The physical security at Bicson all succumbs to shooting and kicking.
+* `deactivate cyberarms` to turn off the CPOOL-crippling gyromount.
+* Radios tend to be unintelligible while underground.
+* Maxwell de la Grande on Victoria offers work.
+To find him, head down Dynasty Estate Road and `search` at the `Jungle Campsite` NW of `Approaching a Stone Building`, then head roughly west until you find the guerrilla camp.
+He is in the officers' quarters.
+There is also a Matrix terminal present there.